iCloud: Troubleshooting Find My iPhone, iPad, iPod touch, or Mac

 Location appears to be old or inaccurate

-- You previously located your iPhone, iPad, iPod touch, or Mac and your device has not yet provided an updated location to iCloud.
+This can occur if you previously located your iPhone, iPad, iPod touch, or Mac and your device has not yet provided an updated location to iCloud.

 Location circle is too large to be useful